 This study focused on assessing the efficacy of five 'off the shelf' PAM technologies for monitoring in the high flow environment of the Minas Passage.
 These comparisons were made difficult by the different ways these devices function (classifiers) and the challenges of generating detectable pseudo clicks in a high flow environment from a device with a low source level.
 The CPOD and FPOD could not be directly compared with the 'conventional' instruments because the classifiers in those 'stand-alone' instruments rely on click trains for logging detections, as opposed to individual clicks.
 Further, the threshold for detections had to be set at a very sensitive level (i.e., low threshold; 6 dB) to detect the low level of the pseudo clicks generated by the icTalk.
 However, this came at the expense of an increased frequency of false positive detections.
 Under these conditions the icListen HF had the greatest recall, precision, accuracy (i.e., F-score), and detection range of all 'conventional' PAM instruments assessed.
-Moreover, the icListen was less sensitive to high frequency ambient noise in Minas Passage, increasing the signal to noise ratio and allowing the detection of more true positive pseudo click detections.
+Moreover, the icListen was less sensitive to high frequency ambient noise (including ship generated noise) in Minas Passage, increasing detection of more true positive pseudo click detections.
+However, as previously indicated, this may have resulted from slight differences in instrument calibration.
+Additionally, while the icListen did have a higher rate of detections, it also had an equivalently higher rate of false detections.
+From an acoustics perspective, this study revealed that the icListen and AMAR are functionally equivalent at detecting harbour porpoise at the FORCE site.
+Additional considerations (e.g., costs and logistical constraints) are important for identifying which 'conventional' PAM instrument to advance to subsequent testing phases of the Pathway Program.

 Each of the 'conventional' PAM instruments examined in this study experienced excessively high rates of false positive detections stemming from the need to set the PAMGuard detection threshold at a very sensitive level (6 dB).
 At that unrealistically sensitive threshold, each of these instruments would provide misleading monitoring results.
 As such, there is a need to develop better classifier and detection algorithms so that 'conventional' PAM instruments are better suited for monitoring tidal turbines at the FORCE tidal demonstration site.
-Indeed, the performance of the icListen in high flow environments could be improved if the appropriate sensitivity settings are coupled with an appropriate classifier algorithm.
+Indeed, the performance of 'conventional' PAM instruments in high flow environments could be improved if the appropriate sensitivity settings are coupled with an appropriate classifier algorithm.
 This is something The Pathway Program is now pursuing under Phase 2 ('Data Automation') of the program.
-As such, the icListen HF hydrophone is recommended for advancement to subsequent testing phases of The Pathway Program focused on how to configure and deploy this technology for marine mammal monitoring in high flow environments.